Published: June 30, 2020. Updated [June 17, 2022]

 Before you can begin identifying sales opportunities, you need to have a solid grasp of the business you want to target.
 Examining your existing customer base is a good place to start.
 You need to understand the different industry verticals, company sizes, readiness to buy, etc. that make up your ideal prospect.

 You might even consider creating a scale to break down your target customers and identify who is most likely to buy.
-This could then be used to help reps prioritize accounts and better manage their territories.
+This could then be used to help reps prioritize accounts and better manage their sales territories.

 3. Gather as much data as possible.